Viva la Vida: Plagiarism allegations

-Coldplay were first accused of plagiarism of "The Songs I Didn't Write" by American alternative band Creaky Boards, for the melody of "Viva la Vida".
-Creaky Boards' band member Andrew Hoepfner claimed that Martin had heard them playing the song at a live show in October 2007.
-The band released a video clip, in which it compares sections of both songs.
-Coldplay denied the claim.
-Band spokesman Murray Chambers said Martin was working in AIR Studios in London at that time, having checked the singer's diary.
-In addition, Coldplay had recorded a demo version of "Viva la Vida" in March 2007, long before Creaky Boards performed it live in October of the same year.
+Coldplay were first accused of plagiarism for the melody of "Viva la Vida" by American band Creaky Boards.
+Singer Andrew Hoepfner, claimed that Martin had heard them playing their piece "The Songs I Didn't Write" at a live show in October 2007.
+They also published a video comparing sections of both tracks.
+A spokesperson for Coldplay stated that Martin was working at AIR Studios in London at the time.
+Additionally, a demo of "Viva la Vida" was recorded in March 2007.
 Creaky Boards later retracted the accusations and speculated that both songs may have been inspired by the video game The Legend of Zelda.

-On 4 December 2008, American guitarist Joe Satriani filed a copyright infringement suit against Coldplay in Los Angeles.
-The suit claims that "Viva la Vida" incorporates "substantial, original portions" of his instrumental track "If I Could Fly" from his 2004 album Is There Love in Space?
-The band has denied the allegation, saying the similarities were "entirely coincidental".
-On 14 September 2009, the case was dismissed by the California Central District Court, with both parties potentially agreeing to an out-of-court settlement.
+In December 2008, American guitarist Joe Satriani filed a copyright infringement lawsuit against Coldplay in Los Angeles.
+It declared that "Viva la Vida" incorporates "substantial, original portions" of his composition "If I Could Fly", from Is There Love in Space?
+(2004).
+The band denied the allegation, saying the similarities were entirely coincidental.
+The case was later dismissed by the California Central District Court, with each party paying their own costs.

-In May 2009, Yusuf Islam stated that the song is very similar to his song "Foreigner Suite," recorded under his former stage name, Cat Stevens.
-He said "My son brought it to my attention and said: 'Doesn't that sound like 'Foreigner Suite?'"
-Islam said that any legal action he might take "depends on how well Satriani does."
-Coldplay drummer Will Champion denied the claim, stating, "We're confident we haven't done anything wrong."
-In June 2009, Islam later said, "They did copy my song but I don't think they did it on purpose," adding, "I don't want them to think I am angry with them.
-I'd love to sit down and have a cup of tea with them and let them know it's okay."
+In May 2009, British musician Cat Stevens stated that "Viva la Vida" is similar to "Foreigner Suite" (1973), comparing them after talking with his son about it.
+Stevens informed that any legal action he intended to take depended "on how well Satriani does".
+In June 2009, he claimed that "They did copy my song but I don't think they did it on purpose [...]
+I don't want them to think I am angry with them.
+I'd love to sit down and have a cup of tea with them and let them know it's okay".

-In a documentary for Sveriges Television (2011) American music professor Dr. Lawrence Ferrara showed that the melody structures of "Viva la Vida", "If I Could Fly" and "Foreigner Suite" were very similar to the composition "Se tu m'ami" by the Italian composer Giovanni Battista Pergolesi, who died in 1736.
-"Obviously this is a work that we would call in the 'public domain'", Dr. Ferrara said.

-Chris Martin once said that the plagiarism allegations were inspiring him and added: "If everyone's trying to take away our best song, then we'd better write 25 better ones!"
-Will Champion has also talked about the accusation saying, "For some reason, God only knows why, the successful songs seem to be the ones that are accused of being stolen."
+In a documentary for Sveriges Television (2011), American music professor Dr. Lawrence Ferrara showed that the melody structures of "Viva la Vida", "If I Could Fly" and "Foreigner Suite" were all similar to the track "Se Tu M'Ami", which has its authorship attributed to Italian composers Alessandro Parisotti and Giovanni Battista Pergolesi.
+The latter died in 1736.
+"Obviously this is a work that we would call in the 'public domain'", Ferrara concluded.
+Discussing the accusations, drummer Champion stated that "We're confident we haven't done anything wrong" and "for some reason, God only knows why, the successful songs seem to be the ones that are accused of being stolen".
+Martin later revealed that the plagiarism allegations were inspiring to him: "If everyone's trying to take away our best song, then we'd better write 25 better ones".